Enter your state

 By the numbers

-Just over 3 million Medicare beneficiaries live in New York, making it the state with the 4th highest number of Medicare beneficiaries.
-New York also has the highest number of beneficiaries with prescription drug coverage from an employer plan.
+Just over 3 million Medicare beneficiaries live in New York, making it one of the states with the highest number of Medicare beneficiaries.
+To learn more about Medicare in New York, here are some statistics:

 Medicare resources in New York